Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-If anxiety is affecting your daily life, talking to a doctor or a mental healthcare professional is the first step to getting the right support and understanding the options for treatment.
+If anxiety is affecting your daily life, talking to a doctor or a mental healthcare professional is the first step.
+They can help you get the right support and help you understand your treatment options.

 You should talk to your doctor if:

-• you are so worried about how you will feel when you do certain activities that it affects how you live your life
+• you worry about how you will feel when you do certain activities and it affects how you live your life

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.